JustinAngelson/CentralMemoryHub/README.md

 2. **Integration Endpoints (`/agent/...`)**:
    - For Custom GPTs and external applications
-   - Requires API Key authentication via X-API-KEY header
+   - Requires API Key authentication via X-API-KEY header (case-insensitive)
    - Example: `/agent/directory` for authenticated agent management

 The full OpenAPI schema defines both endpoint sets.
 When integrating with Custom GPTs or external systems, always use the `/agent/...` endpoints and include your API key in the X-API-KEY header.

+See the [Custom GPT Integration Guide](examples/custom_gpt_integration_guide.md) for detailed instructions on connecting to the Memory Hub from a Custom GPT.

 ## Deployment